Rayan-Sarieddine/paws/README.md

 > HOME OF PETS!
 > Paws, an ensemble of innovative platforms, revolutionizes pet care by integrating a Live Tracker device, infusing AI-driven dialogue and real-time chat, crafting machine learning searches for lost companions, nurturing pet adoption, and curating a dedicated shop for pet essentials and beyond.

-### User (Regular) Stories
+### User Stories

--As a prospective pet owner, I want a comprehensive platform that allows me to explore all available pets for adoption and also provides a shopping section for pet-related items, so that I can both welcome a new pet into my home and adequately provide for its needs.
+- As a prospective pet owner, I want a comprehensive platform that allows me to explore all available pets for adoption and also provides a shopping section for pet-related items, so that I can both welcome a new pet into my home and adequately provide for its needs.
--As a shopper I want to be able to chat with someone to help me with my inquiries so that I can choose the products I need for my pet.
+- As a shopper I want to be able to chat with someone to help me with my inquiries so that I can choose the products I need for my pet.
--As a person who found a lost pet I want a portal where I can report it so that it can be found
+- As a person who found a lost pet I want a portal where I can report it so that it can be found

-### User (Pet Owner) Stories
+### Pet Owner Stories

--As a pet owner I want a tracker device to put on my dog’s collar so that I can track him on a portal if it gets lost.
+- As a pet owner I want a tracker device to put on my dog’s collar so that I can track him on a portal if it gets lost.
--As a pet owner who lost a pet I want a portal where I can search for my pet by uploading its image so that I can find it.
+- As a pet owner who lost a pet I want a portal where I can search for my pet by uploading its image so that I can find it.
--As a pet owner I want to be able to chat with someone who will be able to answer questions about my pet 24/7 so that I can keep my pet healthy and happy.
+- As a pet owner I want to be able to chat with someone who will be able to answer questions about my pet 24/7 so that I can keep my pet healthy and happy.

 ### Admin Stories

--As an admin, I want the capability to manage the inventory of products and add pets for listing on the adoption platform, so that I can efficiently track product availability and provide users with an updated and accessible selection of pets for adoption.
+- As an admin, I want the capability to manage the inventory of products and add pets for listing on the adoption platform, so that I can efficiently track product availability and provide users with an updated and accessible selection of pets for adoption.
--As an admin I want to approve or reject adoption requests so that I can make sure the pets are going to a safe place.
+- As an admin I want to approve or reject adoption requests so that I can make sure the pets are going to a safe place.
--As an admin I want to be able to chat with the users of the website in real-time.
+- As an admin I want to be able to chat with the users of the website in real-time.

 <br><br>